Our Family of Companies

 A senior couple stands in front of a blue house asking should I pay off my mortgage before I retire

 People tend to balk at the idea of retiring with an unpaid mortgage.
 The sentiment makes sense — you may not want to use the bulk of your monthly retirement income toward those payments.
 But just like carrying a mortgage into retirement could have downsides, paying off a mortgage while you're still working might too.
-Whether or not your retirement should be mortgage-free may depend on a number of factors.
+Whether or not your retirement should be mortgage-free may depend on a number of factor.

 Paying Off Your Mortgage